Project Details

 NISA is a Strategic Infrastructure Development which is of strategic or social importance to the local area and as such requires a direct application to An Bord Pleanála

-Associated works will include turbine foundations, subsea electrical and communications cables, temporary site compounds, substations, grid systems services, underground electrical and communications cables, joint bays, grid connection and operation and maintenance facilities.
+Associated works will include turbine foundations, subsea electrical and communications cables, temporary site compounds, offshore substation, grid systems services, underground electrical and communications cables, joint bays, grid connection and operation and maintenance facilities.

 Location